KasparEtter/ef1p/pages/email/email.md

 which [entities](#entities) add and verify DKIM signatures.
 Since DKIM keys are valid for the whole domain and cannot be restricted to individual users, messages are usually signed by the outgoing mail server after authenticating the user.
-If you are the only user of your domain and your email service provider doesn't support DKIM, you could add a DKIM signature to a message before submitting it to the outgoing mail server, but I'm not aware of any mail client which supports this.
+If you are the only user of your domain and your mailbox provider doesn't support DKIM, you could add a DKIM signature to a message before submitting it to the outgoing mail server, but I'm not aware of any mail client which supports this.
 Since DKIM keys can be revoked at any time after a message has been delivered,